-E and the branch-and-cut method used within H are implemented in Python 3.7.11 and we use Gurobi's lazy constraint callbacks to add cuts by setting the parameter LazyConstraints to 1.
-All remaining parameters have been left at their default settings.
-Since the code for the heuristics presented in Fischetti et al. (2018) is not publicly available, we have re-implemented ONE-SHOT and ITERATE using Python 3.7.11 and Gurobi.
-Finally, we point out that no parallelization can be exploited for H-OS, H-IT, or E, which is why we do not distinguish between a sequential and an idealized parallel setting for these approaches.
+Both branch-and-cut methods are implemented in Python 3.7.11 and we use Gurobi's lazy constraint callbacks to add cuts by setting the parameter LazyConstraints to 1.
+All remaining parameters have been left at their default settings.3

 5.3.
 Evaluation of the Heuristic for Min-Max Problems.
-We now evaluate the heuristic for $\Gamma$ -robust min-max problems.
-To this end, we apply the methods H-BKP, H-IC, H-GI, and E-MF to the $\Gamma$ -robust knapsack interdiction problem, which is a special case of a $\Gamma$ -robust min-max problem.
-Before we discuss the performance of the considered methods in detail, let us briefly highlight the main differences between them.
-Note that E-MF is an exact solution method that solves a single problem of the form given in (Rob-Min-Max), whereas H-BKP, H-IC, and H-GI are heuristic approaches for this problem.
-The considered heuristics have in common that they all solve the $\Gamma$ -robust counterpart of the lower level for a fixed leader's decision.
-However, they differ in the sense that H-BKP and H-IC additionally solve a linear number of bilevel problems of the nominal type.
-Tables 3-5 as well as Figures 1-4 provide a comprehensive summary of the numerical results for the overall 1120 considered instances for all four approaches.
+We now evaluate the heuristic for Γ -robust min-max problems.
+We apply the methods H-BKP, H-IC, and E-MF to the Γ -robust knapsack interdiction problem, which is a special case of a Γ -robust min-max problem.
+E-MF is an exact solution method that solves a single problem of the form given in (Rob-Min-Max), whereas H-BKP and H-IC are heuristic approaches, solving a linear number of problems of the nominal type.
+Tables 3-5 as well as Figures 1 and 2 provide a comprehensive summary of the numerical results for the overall 1120 considered instances.
 In the following, we discuss the settings with integer and continuous deviations separately.